Luidog/fms-api-client/README.md

 > File [./examples/results/fielddata-utility-example.json](./examples/results/fielddata-utility-example.json)
 <!--/@-->

-#### Transform Method
+#### Transform Utility

-The transform method converts Data API response data by converting `table::field` properties to objects.
+The transform utility converts Data API response data by converting `table::field` properties to objects.
 This method will transverse the response data and converting `{ table::field : value}` properties to `{ table:{ field : value } }`.
-The transform method will also convert `portalData` into arrays of objects.
+The transform utility will also convert `portalData` into arrays of objects.

-The transform method accepts three option properties.
+The transform utility accepts three option properties.
 The three option properties are all booleans and true by default.
 The three option properties are `convert`,`fieldData`,`portalData`.
 The `convert` property controls the transfomation of `table::field` properties.
 The `fieldData` property controls the merging of fieldData to the result.
 The `portalData` property controls the merging of portalData to the result.
 Setting any propery to false its transformation off.

 `transform(data, parameters)`